lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 the network constraints stemming from the node constraints, but it may also have other constraints that already make it a constrained network.

-The rest of this subsection introduces two additional terms that are in active use in the area of constrained-node networks, without an intent to define them: LLN and (6)LoWPAN.
+The rest of this subsection introduces additional terms that are in active use in the area of constrained-node networks, without an intent to define them: LLN, (6)LoWPAN, and LPWAN.

 ### LLN {#lln-low-power-lossy-network}